M4tt1-Coder/Amazon-Price-Tracker/README.md

 ![Select a branch to compare changes with](./readme_assets/create_pr_1.png)

 You will get to a new page, where you can add a title and description to your pull request!
-I recommend doing that because it allows your team members to understand why you did what you did!
+I recommend doing that, because it allows your team members to understand, why you did what you did!

 ![Add title and description to your pull request](./readme_assets//create_pr_2.png)

-After adding your text click on `Create pull request`!
+After adding your text, click on `Create pull request`!

 You will see something like this!
-Now you have created a new pull request and I will review the new pull request and possible merge into the main branch!
+Now you have created a new pull request, I will review the new pull request and possibly merge it into the main branch!

 ![Summary of the pull request 1](./readme_assets/final_info_page.png)
 ![Summary of the pull request 2](./readme_assets/final_info_page-2.png)